How to Season a Pizza Stone

 The best way to season your pizza stone is to make more pizza!
 The more you use your pizza stone the better.

-Keep in mind that you can also use your pizza stone for baking bread.
+Remember that you can also use your pizza stone for baking bread.

 Yes, the pizza stone will change color, turning dark brown to black in the center.
 But don’t worry, there is nothing wrong with that.